Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Superposition of three Fock states

+We again perform a numerical optimization over the control parameters $\theta$, $\phi$, and $\tau$ across the same ranges as in the previous analysis, and find that many parameter combinations yield unit fidelity.
+The corresponding scatter plots are shown in Fig.~\ref{fig:three_sup_ket_e}, further illustrating the substantial flexibility available when synthesizing the target code states in this setting.
+A summary of the fidelity counts is provided in Table~\ref{tab:fidelity_counts_ket_e_3sup}.
+Although the optimal parameter sets appear sparse in Figs.~\ref{fig:two_sup_ket_g}–\ref{fig:three_sup_ket_e}, their finite clustering demonstrates that the protocol tolerates small deviations in the control parameters, indicating robustness against moderate experimental imperfections in $\tau$, $\theta$, and~$\phi$.

 Before proceeding, we note that this procedure can be systematically extended to generate larger superpositions involving four or more Fock states.
-An explicit example for a four-component state is provided in the Appendix~\ref{sec_app_state_vector}.
-Importantly, as the number of target Fock components increases, the number of required MPJC interaction steps grows accordingly, leading to a corresponding increase in the computational overhead for numerical optimization.
+In principle, the four-component Fock states can be readily realized from Eqs.~\eqref{eqn_psi_t_g_3} and \eqref{eqn_psi_t_e_3} by selecting suitable values of $n_1,\, n_2,\, m$ and subsequently optimizing the control parameters.
+An explicit example for a four-component state is provided in Appendix~\ref{sec_app_state_vector}.
+Importantly, as the number of target Fock components increases further, the number of required MPJC interaction steps grows accordingly, leading to a corresponding increase in the computational overhead for numerical optimization.